Probability as Expectation

 Probability can be interpreted as the long-run relative frequency of an event over infinitely many identical trials of a random experiment.

-Why is Probability as Expectation important?
+What is the Probability as Expectation formula?

 How Probability as Expectation Connects to Other Ideas